bennedich/cling-build-windows/README.md

 .\include\cling\*
 .\lib\clang\16\include\*
 ```
+Consider adding the final install path to PATH.
+And that's it!
+Enjoy!

-## The journey to discover a functioning build config
+## The journey to discovering the build config
 In build folder try running the following command:
 ```
 cmake